MicrosoftDocs/power-pages-docs/power-pages-docs/admin/capacity-management.md

 Power Pages capacity management experience in the Power Platform Admin Center (PPAC) allows administrators to manage Power Pages capacity, monitor capacity consumption, and provides an overview of the different licensing models in use on the Power Pages websites on the tenant.

-Capacity management features allow administrators to assign the pre-purchased capacity between the environments in the tenant based on the expected usage of the websites in the environment.
+Capacity management features allow administrators to assign the prepurchased capacity between the environments in the tenant based on the expected usage of the websites in the environment.
 The capacity management panel provides daily consumption data at the environment level for up to three full months, which helps determining the required capacity for the environments.

 Consumption monitoring views of the capacity management experience provide daily data for the month to date, the past two full months, and monthly data for past 12 months to help with the license budgeting and planning.

-Finally, the licensing summary view includes information about production websites using legacy licensing models as well, which assists in planning the licensing model migration from legacy to current licensing models.
+Finally, the licensing summary view includes information about production websites using legacy licensing models as well, which helps planning the licensing model migration from legacy to current licensing models.

 Power Pages capacity management experience allows pivoting between the two supported capacity categories: Authenticated MAU and anonymous MAU.
-For more details on Power Pages licensing, please see [Power Platform licensing FAQs - Power Platform \| Microsoft Learn](https://learn.microsoft.com/en-us/power-platform/admin/powerapps-flow-licensing-faq#power-pages)
+For more details on Power Pages licensing, see [Power Platform licensing FAQs - Power Platform \| Microsoft Learn](https://learn.microsoft.com/en-us/power-platform/admin/powerapps-flow-licensing-faq#power-pages)

 These views and features can be used in addition to the website consumption reports that are also available.
-For more information on the consumption reports, please see [Website capacity consumption reports \| Microsoft Learn](https://learn.microsoft.com/en-us/power-pages/admin/website-consumption-reports?tabs=PPS)
+For more information on the consumption reports, see [Website capacity consumption reports \| Microsoft Learn](https://learn.microsoft.com/en-us/power-pages/admin/website-consumption-reports?tabs=PPS)

 ## Licensing summary view